top of page

 Roses

 Keep a watch out for blackspot, aphids, and japanese beetles.
 Dead head old blooms to keep them blooming.
-Plant some Knockout and Homerun rose bushes.
-The blooms are not as pretty as hybrid teas but they sure are a lot less trouble.
+Plant some Knockout® and Drift® Rose bushes.
+The blooms are not as pretty as hybrid teas but they sure require less maintenance and can be planted en masse.

 bottom of page